ComputingStack/Uniview-OpenStack-Portal/README.md

 1. Leave question, or comments on the current github pages!
 Our community manager will hop on and respond shortly!
 2. Visit https://www.computingstack.com, or contact admin@computingstack.com!

-# Get Started with docker-compose with just a couple easy steps
+# Get Installed with docker-compose with just a couple easy steps
 Docker-compose is generic and the best get-started step for Uniview install.
 Once single docker host install is successful, various other deployments will be just a short adjustment to that particular hosting requirements over local docker install process.
 Below process are applicable to both Uniview free edition (or called based edition) and enterprise edition